SpencerDedrick/SpencerDedrick/README.md

 ### About Me:

 I’m Spencer, a full-stack engineer based out of Houston Texas.
-I specialize in javascript and frontend development I have a passion for technology and empowering others.
+I specialize in javascript and frontend development.
+I have a passion for technology and empowering others.
 I'm currently looking for employment opportunities in the tech industry. :eyes:

 - :telescope: I'm working on my first fullstack project that I hope to share with the world very soon.